 The cabins are functional and well designed but space is at a premium so don’t expect lots of room to move around.
 Oh, and it’s underground so the high tech mood lighting replaces windows, meaning you can get rest at any time of day or night!

 A two-minute walk to the airport makes the Radisson Blu a great option if you want to be on-site but get as much sleep as possible.
 It also offers a fitness club, restaurant and high-speed wifi but the big draw is the incredible lobby bar.
 It’s unique Wine Tower Bar is a refrigerated tower that is so tall the staff have to wear harnesses and climb up the tower to reach the wine you’ve ordered.

 A hop across to Paris can mean a quick turn around and no time to go into the city.
 CitizenM ranks highly for a lot of people.
 Why?

-Wall to wall windows, transport themed items on the walls (including plane propellers and bicycles!) and lets not forget the state-of-the-art MoodPads allowing you to control everything from your TV, window blinds and temperature to the sound made by your alarm clock and the colour of your lighting.
+Wall to wall windows, transport themed items on the walls (including plane propellers and bicycles!) and let us not forget the state-of-the-art MoodPads allowing you to control everything from your TV, window blinds and temperature to the sound made by your alarm clock and the colour of your lighting.

 Munich: Hilton Munich Airport

 You can’t get much more convenient than this airport hotel where you don’t even have to leave the building but you are also only 30 minutes by train to the city.
 Soundproofed rooms with large bathrooms are the result of a renovation in 2017 and the Spa is highly recommended.
 The Charles Lindbergh restaurant offers fine dining as well as weekly themed buffets.